 Portfolios were selected from students in the administrative cohorts that completed their program in 2010 and 2011.
 Six students were selected randomly from each cohort with the exception of one cohort that only had five graduates.
-Six cohorts were involved in this reading: one from Lincoln, three from Omaha and two online.
+Six cohorts were involved in this reading: one from Lincoln (FB in designator), three from Omaha (OE or OW in designator) and two online (OL in designator).
 Each reader was responsible for two cohorts.
 The results of the reading scores are summarized in the table below.